How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 Step 4.
 Launch Professional Practice and Maintain Credentials

-Upon receiving active APRN licensure, newly licensed certified nurse-midwives can verify their credentials through the board’s online license verification system and establish professional practice throughout Oklahoma’s healthcare system.
+Upon receiving active APRN licensure, newly licensed certified nurse-midwives can verify their credentials through the board’s online license verification system and establish a professional practice throughout Oklahoma’s healthcare system.

-Career Opportunities
+Career Opportunities in Oklahoma’s Underserved Market

 Major Healthcare Systems